 looking at North Fork real estate working hard on that cookbook.

 Sweet Corn Pancakes

 - 1 large egg

-1/4 teaspoon vanilla extract
+- 1/4 teaspoon vanilla extract

-1 tablespoon (13 grams) sugar
+- 1 tablespoon (15 grams) granulated sugar

-1 teaspoon (5 grams) baking powder
+- 1 teaspoon (5 grams) baking powder

-1/2 teaspoon baking soda
+- 1/2 teaspoon baking soda

-Reheat your skillet or saute pan to medium.
-Brush the pan with butter and ladle 1/4 cup batter at a time, 2 inches apart.
+Cook the pancakes: Heat your skillet or saute pan to medium.
+Brush the pan with butter and ladle with 3 to 4 tablespoons of batter at a time, 2 inches apart.
 When the pancakes have bubbles on top and are slightly dry around the edges, flip them over and cook them until golden brown underneath.
 If they seem to be cooking too quickly (dark on the outside, raw centers) turn your heat down to low for the next batch and inch it up as needed.
 Repeat with remaining batter.